jiho-98/cse15l-lab-reports/lab_report_2/lab_report_2.md

   }
 }
 ```
-* The symptom of above image is that "cannot read the array because parameter is null
+* The symptom of the image is that "cannot read the array" because parameter is null
 ![lab_report_2 5](https://user-images.githubusercontent.com/129816454/233752616-2d9f50c9-d3c1-4027-9af9-6739be8991dd.png)
-* The symtom of above image is that the second element in the array should be 4 but it was 5
+* The symtom of image is that the second element in the array should be 4 but it was 5
 ![lab_report_2 6](https://user-images.githubusercontent.com/129816454/233752619-f386f121-aaad-47f5-8880-10c4e8871029.png)